browserstack/api/README.md

 }
 ```

-## POST /worker
+## Create a New Browser Worker
 Spawn a new browser instance as a browser worker.
 Browser workers are completely untouched.
 You can perform and ajax get/post calls to remote servers you want.
 Be sure to perform proper error handling yourself.
-Workers can continue to be run until you run out of credit.
+Workers can continue to be run until you run out of time credit.

-The POST request will return a header along the following lines with a worker id.
-You can use this worker ID to find out how long it has been running.
-The response will block until the worker has been spawned and resolved the url/loaded the data and return a status code that represents the health of it. `200 Success` means its all well and good.

-For example:

-  HTTP/1.1 200 Success
-  X-Worker-Id: 3255bfef
+    POST /worker

+> This call requires authentication.

 ### Parameters